azavea/raster-vision/docs/examples.rst

 Examples
 =========

 This contains `examples <https://github.com/azavea/raster-vision/tree/master/rastervision/examples>`_ of using Raster Vision on open datasets.
 Unless otherwise stated, all commands should be run inside the Raster Vision Docker container.
-See :ref:`rv2_docker images` for info on how to do this.
+See :ref:`docker images` for info on how to do this.

 How to Run an Example
 ---------------------